 Get your FICO score using information from your Equifax credit report.
 Provides a helpful chart with your score that shows how lenders interpret different score ranges.

 Your FICO credit score is included on every monthly statement, along with why you scored that way and tips on improving your score.
 Also shows you how your score could potentially affect rates and terms.

 Comes from your TransUnion credit report.
-You’ll receive your score on your monthly statement and can also access it online.
+You’ll receive your free FICO score on your monthly statement and can also access it online.
 There you’ll also see the two largest factors affecting your credit.

 |Walmart Credit Card|

 In addition to your monthly FICO score, you’ll also see the top two reasons impacting your number.
 Free service for those enrolled in online statements.

 Currently offered to credit cardholders, and will soon include anyone with any line of credit with Wells Fargo, including a mortgage, car loan, student loan, or personal loan.
 Your free FICO score is offered through the bank’s app on your smartphone or tablet.

 |Anyone with a Consumer Credit Account|